 Con #1: Step-up in basis does not apply

 Many farmers have an incentive to hold on to highly-appreciated assets like farmland because of the step-up in basis that occurs at death.
 If land or equipment are gifted during one’s lifetime, the same doesn't apply and that could lead to tax issues down the road.
 "A party receiving gifted assets during life will not receive a step-up in basis.
 The cost basis in assets that are gifted carries over to the new party.
-This could result in large capital gain taxes for some items sold by the recipient," says Ryan Patton, JD, MBA, of Nationwide’s Advanced Consulting Group.
+This could result in large capital gain taxes for some items sold by the recipient," says Steve Hamilton, JD, of Nationwide’s Advanced Consulting Group.
 "If the gift is made to the receiving party after the death of the owner, the basis in that asset is reset based on the executor’s assessment of its current fair market value.
 This step-up in basis allows the receiving party to now sell that asset potentially free from capital gains tax."

 Pro #2: Successor's borrowing capacity could increase

 Most farmers rely on loans to cover operating expenses and capital improvements to their operations.
 And a farmer's ability to secure those loans may be improved after taking ownership of recently gifted farm assets.
 "Farming is a capital-heavy venture, generally requiring loans on a yearly basis for operations.
 For a farmer, this may mean using your farmland as collateral for a loan.
-These operating loans may be challenging to receive if that farmer does not have collateral to secure the loan," Patton said.
+These operating loans may be challenging to receive if that farmer does not have collateral to secure the loan," Hamilton said.

 Con #2: Loss of control by the senior generation

 Not all farm transitions are smooth.
 Some may involve conflict and tension when the next generation makes management decisions the senior generation may not agree with.
 "When an asset is gifted, it is no longer in the senior farmer’s control.
 It’s important to consider how family friction could impact the farm’s financial success."
-Patton said.
+Hamilton said.
 With so many variables surrounding gifting assets during a farm transition, no two operations will go through the same process.
 Before considering a gifting strategy, consider its impacts with help from qualified professionals.